HiltonRoscoe/RequirementsMD/vvsgpoc.md

 ### <a name="_19_0beta_43701b0_1525645323818_266352_15615"></a>4.1-E Exchange of voting device election logs

 Voting devices must support the export or import of [election](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#election) log data using the [NIST](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#NIST) SP 1500-101 specification.
+>**Discussion**
+>
+>This requirement refers to election logs and not system logs provided by common operating systems such as Microsoft Windows or Apple IOS.
+This requirement does not mandate that manufacturers use the format for storing election log information; a manufacturer can meet this requirement by conversion or translation from a native format into the NIST SP 1500-101 format.